25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Big Beach – also known as Oneloa Beach and Makena Beach – is one of the most fantastic sights on Maui.
-This is one of the most famous of Maui’s incredible beaches for good reason.
-There is no wider or longer expanse of sand on the island, and the water there is almost indescribably beautiful.
-We do not recommend swimming or snorkeling in the lovely water here.
-Big Beach is one of the few south side beaches watched over by lifeguards.
-Many people have been taken by surprise by the strength and power of even small waves here, resulting in injuries and fatalities.
+This is one of the most famous of Maui’s incredible beaches, and for good reason.
+There is no wider or longer expanse of sand on the island, and the water at Big Beach is almost indescribably beautiful.
+We do not recommend swimming or snorkeling in the lovely water here unless the conditions are perfect.
+Big Beach is one of the few south side beaches watched over by lifeguards as many people have been taken by surprise by the strength and power of even small waves here, resulting in injuries and fatalities.
 It is best to simply fall in love with this water from afar while you spend time on the sand.

 Buy some tacos from the awesome food truck on the roadside, and make amazing memories on Big Beach!
 (FYI: You can reach the clothing optional “Little Beach” by climbing over the ridge on the right hand side of Big Beach.)